evansinho/Newsweek/README.md

 ### Prerequisites

--Any kind of browser supporting CSS3 and HTML5
+- Any kind of browser supporting CSS3 and HTML5

 ### Setup

--Fork the repo to your remote repository.
+- Fork the repo to your remote repository.
--Clone or download the repository to your local machine.
+- Clone or download the repository to your local machine.

 ### Install

--No istallation needed.
+- No istallation needed.

 ### Usage

--Visit the live demo link on your web browser.
+- Visit the live demo link on your web browser.

 ## Authors